 - Your visitors aren’t converting into customers

-In this short blog post, we’ll look at both these issues in a little more detail.
-And we’ll show you how you can fix the problems, so that your website gets you the results you deserve.
+In this short post, we’ll look at both these issues in a little more detail.
+And I’ll show you how you can fix the problems, so that your website gets you the results you deserve.

 Lack of traffic

 Simply putting your website online and hoping people will find it isn’t enough.
 You’ve got to let them know it’s there.
 Otherwise, it’s like building a shop in the middle of a field and not putting a sign up or telling anyone it exists.

 Check your Google Analytics to see what kind of traffic you are getting – if the numbers are low, then this is where you need to focus your attention.

 The good news is there are several ways of driving more traffic to your site:

 If you have the budget for it, paid advertising, using tools such as Google AdWords, can be a quick and effective way of getting visitors to your site.
 Just make sure you do your keyword research properly, so you maximise your return on investment.